Joshua861/engine_4/docs_src/src/arch.md

 The main function can optionally return a result (anyhow is included, use `anyhow::Result<()>`), which will be unwrapped.

+Most functions that return a large amount of data (for example loading a texture or sound) actually return a reference to the data, so you can pass around your `TextureRef` (for example), and clone/copy it without worrying about the performance cost.

 We will talk more about why async is needed, what the `#[main]` macro is for, and how to initialize the engine with custom parameters later.